Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 When will my insurance rates return to normal after a DUI?

-Insurance rates typically begin decreasing 3–5 years after a DUI conviction once it falls outside your insurer's lookback period—assuming you maintain a clean driving record.
+Insurance rates typically begin decreasing 3–5 years after a DUI conviction once it falls outside your insurer's lookback period — assuming you maintain a clean driving record.
 Rates don't drop instantly but decrease gradually each year without additional violations.
-In states with 10-year lookback periods like California, Georgia, and New York, elevated rates can persist significantly longer.
-Completing defensive driving courses, avoiding any coverage lapses, and actively shopping competing insurers at the 3-year mark are the most effective ways to accelerate your return to normal rates.
+In states with lifetime or long-term lookback periods like Colorado, Illinois, Texas, Massachusetts, and Florida, elevated rates can persist significantly longer.
+Completing defensive driving courses, avoiding coverage lapses, enrolling in telematics programs, and actively shopping competing insurers at the 3-year mark are the most effective ways to accelerate your return to normal rates.

 Compare Car Insurance Rates in Ohio